 1. An intranet built on experience or a toolkit to build your own

-Oak is designed as an Intranet from the ground up.
-It is based on 17 years of experience delivering intranets to companies of all sizes and as a result does everything you would expect a modern intranet to do and more.
-It is ready to configure “out of the box” and has a user experience that we know will continuously engage employees to derive maximum value from its use.
+Oak is an out-of-the-box solution based on 24 years of experience delivering intranets to companies of all sizes.
+It does everything you would expect a modern intranet to do, without further tech development or integration costs.
+It is ready to configure and has a user-experience that continuously engages employees to derive maximum value from its use.

 2. Time required to implement

 Oak has been created as a stunning and comprehensive intranet solution.
 As a result, all the proven intranet functionality, user setups, data, and content foundations are ready to go.
 All that is required is to plan and configure your content areas, page layouts and user structure.
 You then simply configure your intranet with no technical knowledge required.
 Following two days of training for administrators or “super users”, Oak can be set up and running in as little as a couple of weeks.